 Overall rates of smoking hit a record low in 2018 with 14 percent of adults over 18, or 34 million people, saying they smoked cigarettes, according to the Centers for Disease Control and Prevention.
 However, some research indicates more young adults than adolescents are starting to smoke or vape.
 Vaping increased in young adults aged 18 to 24 from 5 percent in 2017 to nearly 8 percent in 2018.
 Typically, adolescents are at the highest risk of initiating one or both of these habits.
 (Here are 8 vaping statistics that may shock you.)

 Study after study has shown that people are more at risk from Covid-19 the older they get.
 “Young age is beneficial, when you get Covid-19,” says Aaron Glatt, MD, a spokesperson for the Infectious Diseases Society of America (IDSA).
 “But with every decade, it’s more likely you’ll get more symptomatic as well as more serious symptoms.”
 (Here are the 11 signs you may have already had Covid-19.)

-That doesn’t mean anybody has a get-out-of-jail-free card, he adds.
+That doesn’t mean anybody has a get-out-of-jail-free card, he adds (though women seem to have some sort of protective advantage).
 While not as common, younger people can still be hospitalized and even die of Covid-19.
 According to preliminary data from the CDC, in the week ending June 27, there were 34.7 hospitalizations per 100,000 of the population for people aged 18-29.
 This is a 299 percent increase in the rate of hospitalizations in that age group since mid-April.
 (This will tell you more about who’s more likely to die of Covid-19.)

 Why they did this Covid-19 study